Eschatologue/CM_wiki/docs/class/magus/index.md

 ### Level 1: Arcane Armoury

 You learn the signature enchantment of the Magi, marking you as a member of their ranks.
-Over the course of 1 hour, which can be during a Short or Long Rest, you can touch one melee weapon, shield, or set of armour to perform a ritual adding the item to your Arcane Armoury.
+Over the course of 1 hour, which can be during a Short or Long Rest, you can touch one melee weapon, shield, or set of armour to perform a ritual adding the item to your **Arcane Armoury**.
 Your Arcane Armoury is an extradimensional space that only its Magus can access.

-Objects in your Arcane Armoury gain the following benefits:
+Objects in your **Arcane Armoury** gain the following benefits:

 - They count as Magical Weapons, Shields, or sets of Armour.
 - You can use your Intelligence, in place of Dexterity, when calculating Armour Class in this Light and Medium armour, so long as you do not already add it to your Armour Class.